Asking the Right Questions

 - Is there anything that could affect the contracted price and, if so, how will that be handled?

 Choosing the right roofing contractor is not a decision that should be taken lightly.
 When you know what questions to ask, making a solid decision becomes much easier.
-For a free estimate from Hometown Roofing and to ask this important questions, please get in touch!
+For a free estimate from Hometown Roofing and to ask these important questions, please get in touch!